Search for

 1 November 1955 - United Airlines Flight 629

-United 629 was a Douglas DC-6B en route from Denver, Colorado, to Portland, Oregon.
+United 629 was a Douglas DC-6B en route from Denver to Portland, Oregon.
 Nine minutes after takeoff, the aircraft was destroyed by a bomb composed of 25 sticks of dynamite.
-The explosive appeared to have detonated in the number 4 baggage compartment causing the plane's tail to disintegrate and sending it out of control.
+The explosive detonated in the number 4 baggage compartment causing the plane's tail to disintegrate and sending it out of control.
 All 44 passengers and crew were killed in the crash.
 A man named Jack Graham was arrested for the act.
 Graham's mother, Daisie King, was on the plane and he hoped to claim $37,500 of life insurance policies he had bought from vending machines at the airport just before departure.
 Ironically, the life insurance policies were invalid since his mother had not signed them.
 Graham apparently had a long grudge against his mother as well as a criminal history.
-He had been arrested for forgery in 1951 and had also collected insurance on one of his mother's restaurants that mysteriously exploded.
+He was arrested for forgery in 1951 and had also collected insurance on one of his mother's restaurants that mysteriously exploded.
 Graham was put to death in the gas chamber a year after the bombing.

 United 629 debris